Meglersmekk/Meglersmekk/README.md

 - 👋 Hi, I’m @Meglersmekk
 - 👀 I’m interested in BEES, but for work it is mostly databases.
-- 🌱 I’m currently learning more about Azure.
+- 🌱 I’m currently learning more about Azure and dbatools
 - 📫 If you want to reach me, send an email to pal.fladsrud@gmail.com

 <!---